1jour1vin

 elegant

-"The wine effortlessly reveals its nose of green apple, yellow citrus, lemon cream, vanilla, and floral aromas.
-Vibrant, juicy, smooth, and creamy, with stony accents on its layers of fruit, the sweetness and lightness of the finish are pleasant."
+“The wine effortlessly reveals aromas of green apple, yellow citrus, lemon curd, vanilla, and floral notes.
+Vibrant, juicy, smooth, and creamy, with stony undertones against its layers of fruit, the finish is pleasantly soft and light.”
 (The Wine Cellar Insider, Jeff Leve 2021)

 Buy your Malartic Lagravière wines at the best price in a private sale!